tamucc-gcl/gcl_genome_assembly/README.md

 ### Step 5.5 — Decontamination of Contigs *(optional)*

 Screens contigs against the NCBI FCS-GX database and removes contaminant sequences.
 Optionally includes adapter/vector screening with FCS-adaptor.
-Optionally generates BlobToolKit evidence reports with DIAMOND taxonomy assignments.
 Controlled by `--decon_run_on_contigs`.

 ### Step 6–7 — Hi-C Mapping and Filtering